 • 1 quart chicken broth

-• 1 sweet-tart apple (such as Granny Smith or Honeycrisp, peeled)
+• 1 sweet-tart apple, peel (such as Granny Smith or Honeycrisp)

-• 14 ounce can coconut milk, well shaken
+• 14 ounce unsweetened canned coconut milk, well shaken

 • salt and pepper to taste